fonzy1243/Lagrange/README.md

     - With a Multipole Acceptance Criterion, the kernel checks the ratio of the cell radius to the distance (`width / dist < THETA`).
 If the node is sufficiently far, the thread computes the force using the cell's center of mass (`CoG`) and ceases traversal of that branch.
 This pruning of the traversal path is the source of the logarithmic speedup.
 - **Bottom-Up Parallel Reduction**
     - The `compute_cog` kernel implements a level-by-level parallel reduction.
-    - It organizes cells by depth using `organize_cells_by_depth` and processes them from the bottom of tree up to the root $(d = MAX\_DEPTH \rightarrow 0)$.
+    - It organizes cells by depth using `organize_cells_by_depth` and processes them from the bottom of tree up to the root $(d = MAXDEPTH \rightarrow 0)$.
 This ensures that when a parent node is processed, its children have strictly finished their calculations, avoiding the need for global barriers.

-## Execution Time Comparison Between All Three Implementations
+## Performance Comparisons Between All Three Implementations
 The performance of each implementation was measured by averaging the execution time over 30 runs.

 **Table 1: Average Simulation Time of Each Implementation for N_STEPS = XXXXX**